petermr/pygetpapers/joss/README.md

 * fulltext.
 This can be
    - XML (fulltext and metadata)
    - images (these may not always be available)
-   - tables (these are often separate
+   - tables (these are often separate)
    - PDF - usually includes the whole material but not machine-sectioned
    - HTML . often avaliable on websites
 * supplemental data.
 This is very variable, often as PDF but also raw data files and sometimes zipped.
-It is too varied for machines to analyse automatically.
+It is not systematically arranged but `pygetpapers` allows for some heuristics.

 see Fig 1 (typical download directory).
 This is designed so that analysis tools can add computed data for articles